-- The behaviour of cracks in materials and the associated theoretical modelling of them. - Failure in biological materials, and natural mechanisms to prevent failure - Fracture mechanics and how it can be used to prevent static and fatigue failure. - How the structure of materials can be used to control the crack-growth behaviour. - How to apply mathematical concepts to predicting crack behaviour and use this to design to avoid failure.

-• The use of modern fracture mechanics methods to undertake materials design, predict lifetimes, and undertake failure analysis.

-• How to relate underlying microstructural details to engineering applications.

-• The application of mathematical techniques to solve engineering design issues.
+- The behaviour of cracks in materials and the associated theoretical modelling of them. - Failure in biological materials, and natural mechanisms to prevent failure - Fracture mechanics and how it can be used to prevent static and fatigue failure. - How the structure of materials can be used to control the crack-growth behaviour. - How to apply mathematical concepts to predicting crack behaviour and use this to design to avoid failure. - The use of modern fracture mechanics methods to undertake materials design, predict lifetimes, and undertake failure analysis. - How to relate underlying microstructural details to engineering applications. - The application of mathematical techniques to solve engineering design issues.

-- Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies (SM1b)

-- Ability to apply and integrate knowledge and understanding of other engineering disciplines to support study of their own engineering discipline (SM3b)

-- Understanding of engineering principles and the ability to apply them to analyse key engineering processes (EA1b)

-- Knowledge of characteristics of particular materials, equipment, processes, or products (P2)
+- Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies (SM1b) - Ability to apply and integrate knowledge and understanding of other engineering disciplines to support study of their own engineering discipline (SM3b) - Understanding of engineering principles and the ability to apply them to analyse key engineering processes (EA1b) - Knowledge of characteristics of particular materials, equipment, processes, or products (P2)

 Assessment: Coursework 1 (35%)

-Coursework 2 (5%)

-Coursework 3 (30%)

-Coursework 4 (10%)

-Coursework 5 (20%)
+Coursework 2 (30%) Coursework 3 (15%) Coursework 4 (20%)

-Assessment Descr iption: C1: Fracture and microstructures
+Assessment Description: C1: Fracture and microstructures

 C2: Escape Room

 C3: K1C

-C4: Miner's Rule

-C5: Course wrap u р
+C4: Miner's Rule C5: Course wrap up

-Moderation appro oach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

-Assessment Feedl pack:

-Feedback will be p provided via a document that highlights potential areas for improvement, based on the examination.

-This will highlight common areas where mistakes were made, where improvements could be included, and also good
+Feedback will be provided via a document that highlights potential areas for improvement, based on the examination.
+This will highlight common areas where mistakes were made, where improvements could be included, and also good practice.

-practice.

-During the courses work, discussion classes will be held after coursework is complete to discuss the students'

-approaches and to give the opportunity for questions and discussion.
+During the coursework, discussion classes will be held after coursework is complete to discuss the students' approaches and to give the opportunity for questions and discussion.

-Also, standard Fee dback Forms will be completed and made available to students
+Also, standard Feedback Forms will be completed and made available to students

-Failure Redempti on: Students will be expected to undertake a resit in all failed components.
+Failure Redemption: Students will be expected to undertake a resit in all failed components.

-Year 3 BEng : BE ng students are only permitted to redeem a failure as per University regulations for final year

-students.
-If you are e eligible for a resit examination this will take the form of resitting the failed coursework
+Year 3 BEng: BEng students are only permitted to redeem a failure as per University regulations for final year students.
+If you are eligible for a resit examination this will take the form of resitting the failed coursework components.

-components.

-Year 3 MEng : ME Eng students are only permitted to redeem a failure as per University regulations for YR3 - YR4

-progressing students.
-If you are eligible for a resit examination this will take the form of resitting the failed
+Year 3 MEng: MEng students are only permitted to redeem a failure as per University regulations for YR3 - YR4 progressing students.
+If you are eligible for a resit examination this will take the form of resitting the failed coursework components.

-coursework compo onents.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed

-activities online an d on-campus.
+Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.

-Available for visiti ing students
+Available for visiting students